 After inserting a picture in your slide, you should first consider if the picture you have used complements the message of your presentation and slide.
 Even if it is relevant, you should consider making it more pertinent by removing the areas that may be not required.
 In other words, you must ponder and decide whether you want to use PowerPoint's Crop options.
 Cropping an area removes extraneous areas, and lets you add focus to the areas of the picture that are appropriate to the topic of your presentation.

-For example, the picture on the left side in Figure 1 below, shows a businesswoman with several of her colleagues blurred into the background.
-Cropping the same picture in the sample on the right focuses attention solely on her, and creates a more powerful visual.
-In some scenarios, the picture on the left may be more suited -- but in most cases, you will want to use the picture on the right.
+For example the picture on the left side in Figure 1 below, shows starfish on a beach.
+Cropping the same picture in the sample on the right focuses attention solely on the starfish, and creates a more powerful visual.

-The Crop tool lets you achieve these edits and more.
-Additionally, cropping works with both pictures that are inserted on slides, or with pictures that constitute a shape fill.
+The Crop tool lets you achieve these edits and more, and cropping works with both pictures that are inserted on slides, or with pictures that constitute a shape fill.

 Figure 2: Crop button within the Picture Tools Format tab

 - This opens the Crop drop-down gallery with five crop options, as you can see in Figure 2, above.
 Let us explore all the five Crop options and their capabilities:

 - This basic Crop tool is used to make a simple crop.
 When you select this tool (which is equal to simply clicking the Crop button within the Size group), dark crop handles appear on the edge of the picture (or on the edge of the shape if you are cropping any picture used as a fill), as shown in Figure 3.
 Typically, you will see four corner handles and four side handles.

 - Now, do one of the following:

 - To crop one side of the picture, drag the side handle of that side inward.
 For example, if you want to crop from the right side, drag the right side handle.